What is the best property management software for your rental properties?

 Property management companies are unique in that they have two facets to their business:

-- Financial activity regarding their business itself and administrative tasks, such as paying payroll and expenses such as utilities, and
+- Financial activity regarding the business itself and administrative tasks, such as paying payroll and expenses such as utilities

-- Property management activity having to do with performing their service, such as collecting rent, paying for repairs, and holding security deposits
+- Property management activity having to do with performing the service, such as collecting rent, paying for repairs, and holding security deposits

-QuickBooks can’t manage the kind of multi-account system that larger property management companies require to separate payments to owners (which should be kept in its dedicated account separate from all other financials) from expenses and those separated from payments you receive from owners for your services.
+QuickBooks can’t manage the kind of multi-account system that larger property management companies require to separate payments to owners (which should be kept in its dedicated account separate from all other financials) from expenses, and both of those separated from payments you receive from owners for your services.

 This can cause QuickBooks to progressively become a limiting property management software the larger you get.

-As software continues to evolve and develop, new things have become possible.
+As software continues to evolve and develop, new things become possible.

-- Remind you when leases are about to be up so you can maintain occupancy
+- Remind you when leases are about to expire so you can maintain occupancy

 - Manage work orders and schedule maintenance calls